OmniFact/omnifact_web/save-our-children-is-politicizing-child-welfare/index.md

 Wearing of masks does not make children more vulnerable.
 That's a naive take on how human trafficking works.
 [https://pcaiowa.org/does-wearing-a-mask-make-children-more-vulnerable-to-sex-trafficking/](https://pcaiowa.org/does-wearing-a-mask-make-children-more-vulnerable-to-sex-trafficking/)

-Donald Trump has also been implicated in the Epstein scandal, along with his personal lawyer Alan Dershowitz.
+Donald Trump has longtime ties with Epstein, and his personal lawyer Alan Dershowitz has been implicated.
 William Barr also has connections to Epstein.
 [https://filmdaily.co/news/jeffrey-epstein-donald-trump/](https://filmdaily.co/news/jeffrey-epstein-donald-trump/)

 To this day, he continues to wish the best for Ghislaine Maxwell.